Merlinaphist/ANNA16/README.md

 **Optional Parameter:**

 `-o` - The filename of the output.
 Output will be saved in `csv` format.
 If not provided, output file(s) will take the same name(s) with the input.

-`--streaming` - Enable processing the input sequence by sequence.
-Use this argument when the file is too large to be loaded entirely into memory.

 An example command is: